OfficeDev/Office-Add-in-samples/Samples/auth/Office-Add-in-SSO-NAA/README.md

 This will start the web server and sideload the add-in to Excel.

-1. In Excel, on the ribbon, look for the **Show task pane** button and select it.
+1. In Excel, look for the **Show task pane** button and select it.
 1. When the task pane opens, there are two buttons: **Get user data** and **Get user files**.
-1. Select **Get user data** if you want to see the signed in user's name and email.
+1. To see the signed in user's name and email, select **Get user data**.
-1. Select **Get user files** to insert the first 10 filenames from the signed in user's Microsoft OneDrive.
+1. To insert the first 10 filenames from the signed in user's Microsoft OneDrive, select **Get user files** .

-You will be prompted to consent to the scopes the sample needs when you select the buttons.
+You'll be prompted to consent to the scopes the sample needs when you select the buttons.

 ## Selecting hosts and debugging steps